Your CX Playbook for Financial Services

 CS versus CX

 Before building a CX playbook, it’s important to define the difference between customer service (CS) and customer experience (CX).
-CS generally refers to the direct interaction between the customer and the organisation.
-This interaction is often initiated by the customer rather than the company, such as when a customer reaches out to a bank or a financial services organisation with a question about a service (budgeting tools or spending trackers) prior to enrolling in that service.
+CS generally refers to the direct interaction between the customer and the organization.
+This interaction is often initiated by the customer rather than the company, such as when a customer reaches out to a bank or a financial services organization with a question about a service (budgeting tools or spending trackers) prior to enrolling in that service.
 How the bank or the firm handles that interaction is customer service.

 What Is a CX Playbook?